top of page

 In this way, the protagonist of "The Dumb Man" is a dialogue with Aristotle's theories—a character born from the interplay of ancient principles and modern psychological insights, offering a fresh perspective on the age-old question of what it means to be a tragic hero in the contemporary world.

-ACTORS : Michael Molino, Lana Helena Hulenic, Sam Perry, Adam Trussell, Takatusna Mukai
+Cast: Michael Molino, Lana Helena Hulenic, Sam Perry, Adam Trussell, Takatsuna Mukai

 bottom of page